altimmons/LangNotes/Linux/ShellNotes.md

 Another thing to keep in mind when using !$ is that if the previous command had no agruments, `!$` will expand to the previous command rather than the most recent argument.

  This can be handy if, for example, you forget to type vi and you just type the filename.
-A simple `vi !$ `and you’re in.
+A simple `vi !$ `and you're in.

 Similar to `!$` is `!*`. `!*` is _all_ of the arguments to the previous command rather than just the last one.
 As usual, this is useful in many situations.
-Here’s a simple example:
+Here's a simple example:

 >$ vi cd /stuff #(oops!)